HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 `transactions-updater` consumes the `SQS`, storing data into `transactions` collection for each transaction found.

-Then it makes a request to `full-node` to retrieve transaction information, triggers [`address-handler`](#reference-level-explanation/hathor-explorer-service/address-handler) with every address contained in the transaction and also triggers [`transactions-handler`](#reference-level-explanation/hathor-explorer-service/transactions-handler) with transaction data in order to update clients subscribed to `transactions` WS topic.
+Then it makes a request to `hathor-wallet-service` to retrieve transaction information, triggers [`address-handler`](#reference-level-explanation/hathor-explorer-service/address-handler) with every address contained in the transaction and also triggers [`transactions-handler`](#reference-level-explanation/hathor-explorer-service/transactions-handler) with transaction data in order to update clients subscribed to `transactions` WS topic.

 If the transaction is for token creation, the token information is stored into `tokens` collection.